SaiCharan0417/ElevateLabs_task8/README.md

 # SUPERSTORE DASHBOARD

 # OBJECTIVE
-* The goal of this task was to design a basic interactive sales dashboard to visualize sales performance by product, region, and month, using Power BI / Tableau.
+*  Create a basic interactive dashboard that shows sales performance by product, region, and month

 # Tools Used
 * Power BI (for dashboard creation)